 Another disaster happened almost three decades later.
 In 1962, two scientists notified the government of a massive crack in the wall of Nevado Huascarán mountain that was undermined by a glacier.

 Earthquake in 1970

 On the last day of May 1970, a massive earthquake struck at Peruvian coast.
-Consequently, cracked wall detached from the mountain and an avalanche buried town of Yungay with 20,000 people.
+Consequently, a cracked wall detached from the mountain, and an avalanche buried the town of Yungay with 20,000 people.
 The avalanche reached a speed of 300km/h when it rolled down the hills.
 And that wasn’t all.

-Same earthquake a few kilometers upstream in Huaraz destroyed almost every single house.
+The same earthquake a few kilometres upstream in Huaraz destroyed almost every single house.
 Above mentioned Lake Palcacocha dam burst in seams yet again and killed around 20,000 people in Huaraz.
 Only 91 people reportedly survived.
 The total death toll was up to 70,000 Peruvians across the country.